 The NAVCA family is a small one – with under 200 members we pride ourselves on being as flexible and responsive to individual members’ needs as possible.

 We know who we are here for, and we’re proud of our unique role in the sector.

 Member focused: Every event we host, publication we prepare or benefit we offer is focused directly on the needs of the local sector support and development community.

-When we invite our members’ views on a policy proposal or a current issue, they can be sure that it is their unique voice that will be heard and represented.
+Voices heard: When we ask for our members’ views on policy or a current issue, they know their unique voice will be heard and represented.

 COIN (our Chief Officers’ Information Network) is the place for discussions, debates and requests for advice or guidance, in a safe space provided exclusively for NAVCA member Chief Officers.